 I usually have one or two standard presets that I use for any non-concert photos, and then three to ten different concert presets that I’ll apply based on lighting, or whatever is fitting.
 For example I usually have one that handles red light really well, turns it to orange and desaturates it a bit.
 Then another for blue light that works similarly.
 There’s also a couple variations of a black and white preset, and a couple different color variations for live shots too.
 Usually these have similar tone curves with modified RGB curves, HSL sliders, and split toning based on the conditions.

-At the start of a tour, getting photos isn’t the first thing on everyone’s mind, but the earlier you start sending out your delivery folders the better you’ll feel about yourself, and it’s a good way to “prove” that you’re already working and you’re not just there to hang.
+At the start of a tour, getting photos isn’t the first thing on everyone’s mind, but the earlier you start sending out your delivery folders the better you’ll feel about yourself, and it’s a good way to show your client you’re on top of everything.

 One of Dropbox’s features is being able to manage permissions for members of a folder.
 I highly recommend setting up everyone as “View Only” permissions when you add them, otherwise you’re going to start seeing your files getting deleted, and that affects everyone.
 A lot of people don’t have much storage space on Dropbox and don’t want to start paying, so they’ll delete things to open up space without being aware that it deletes them for everyone else.